 Senile dementia/Alzheimer’s type is the most common cause of intellectual decline with aging.
-Though Alzheimer’s Disease can be found in people in their forties and fifties, it is generally diagnosed in individuals sixty years of age and older.
-In fact, there is an increasing incidence of Alzheimer’s with each decade past sixty.
-Alzheimer’s Disease is found in both sexes and in people of all races and social, economic, and environmental backgrounds.
+Though Alzheimer’s Disease can be found in people in their 40’s and 50’s, it is generally diagnosed in individuals 60 years of age and older.
+There is an increasing incidence of Alzheimer’s with each decade past 60.
+Alzheimer’s Disease is found in both sexes and people of all races and social, economic, and environmental backgrounds.

 Common symptoms may include:

-May prepare a meal and not only forget to serve it, but also forget they made it.
-May burn more meals, because person is easily distracted.
+Difficulty Performing Familiar Tasks: A person prepares a meal and not only forgets to serve it, but also forget they made it.
+They may burn more meals, because the person is easily distracted.

-Become lost on their own street, not knowing where they are, how they got there, or how to get back home.
+Disorientation of Time and Place: Become lost on their street, not knowing where they are, how they got there, or how to get back home.

 It is important to see a physician when any symptoms are recognized.
 Alzheimer’s Disease is diagnosed by the health care provider based in part on the history and progression of symptoms.
 Each person suspected of having Alzheimer’s Disease should undergo a thorough physical and neuropsychological evaluation.